 To be considered, your content must meet these eligibility requirements:

-- Provides timely and regular updates in one of the following categories:
+- Features audio and video news in one of these categories:

 - Is in at least one of the languages and countries listed in the Availability section.

 - Might contain custom monetization solutions and promotional content.